scoconno/scoconno.github.io/mind/functionalism/essay.md

 4. Set out a reason to believe that the Turing Test does not provide a sufficient condition for mentality.

-**NB:** Failure to include any of these elements in your dialog will result in a loss of points.
+**NB:** Failure to complete any of these tasks will result in a loss of points.

-### Purpose

-The purpose of this assignment is to help you practice the following skills that are essential to your success in this course and others.

-1. Charitably explaining arguments for views that are not your own.
-1. Explaining difficult concepts in your own words.

 ### Word Count

 Your essay must be 500-750 words long.
 Essays shorter than 500 words or longer than 750 words will lose points.

 ### Plagiarism